 KCSiE requires all staff to be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 Mental health support

 Additional information has been added to help schools prevent and tackle bullying and support pupils whose mental health problems manifest themselves in behaviour.

-Department for Education (DfE) (2017) Preventing bullying. https://www.gov.uk/government/publications/preventing-and-tackling-bullying [Accessed 14/07/2021].
+Department for Education (DfE) (2017) Preventing bullying.
+Government publication preventing and tackling bullying